 - Order enough invites, envelopes, stamps, and return address labels.

-- Order larger party rentals like tents, catering, and entertainment.
+- Order larger party rentals like tents, catering, photo booths, and entertainment.

-- Order party decor such as banners, streamers, collage posters, balloons, and more.
+- Order party decor such as banners, streamers, photo boards, balloons, centerpieces, and more.

 - Create special touches such as a guest book, graduation photo book, slideshow, and others.